REMIX: Efficient Range Query for LSM-trees: RemixDB

-However, in an extreme case, the compaction process cannot effectively move data into the partitions if most of the partitions have their compactions aborted.
-To prevent this problem, we further limit the size of new data that can stay in the MemTables and the WAL to be no more than 15\% of the total size of the new data.
-The compaction process aborts the compactions in partitions of the highest WA ratios until the WA ratio is below $5$ or the size limit has been reached.
+However, in an extreme case, such as having a workload with a uniform access pattern, the compaction process cannot effectively move data into the partitions when most of the partitions have their compactions aborted.
+To avoid this problem, we further limit the size of new data that can stay in the MemTables and WAL to be no more than 15\% of the maximum MemTable size.
+The compaction process can abort the compactions that have the highest I/O cost until the size limit has been reached.

-\paragraph{Minor Compaction} A minor compaction writes new KV data from the immutable MemTable into a partition without rewriting existing table files then rebuilds the REMIX of the partition.
+\paragraph{Minor Compaction} A minor compaction writes new KV data from the immutable MemTable into a partition without rewriting existing table files and rebuilds the REMIX of the partition.
 Depending on the new data's size, a minor compaction creates one or a few new table files.
-Minor compaction is used when the expected number of table files after the compaction (number of existing table files plus the estimated number of new table files) is below a threshold $T$, which is set to 10 in our implementation.
-Figure~\ref{fig:minorcomp} shows an example of minor compaction that creates one new table file.
+Minor compaction is used when the expected number of table files after the compaction (number of existing table files plus the estimated number of new table files) is below a threshold $T$, which is 10 in our implementation.
+Figure~\ref{fig:minorcomp} shows a minor compaction example that creates one new table file.

-\paragraph{Major Compaction} A major (or split) compaction is required when the expected number of table files in a partition exceeds the threshold $T$, as described above.
+\paragraph{Major Compaction} A major (or split) compaction is required when the expected number of table files in a partition exceeds the threshold $T$.
 A major compaction sort-merges existing table files into fewer ones.
-With the reduced number of table files, minor compactions can be performed in the future.
-The efficiency of major compaction can be estimated by the ratio of the number of input table files to the number of output table files.
-Figure~\ref{fig:majorcomp} shows an example of major compaction.
-In this example, the new data is merged with three small table files, and the partition has three table files in total after the compaction (ratio=$3/1$).
-If the entire partition is sort-merged, the compaction needs to rewrite more data but still produces three tables (ratio=$5/3$) because of table file's size limit.
-Accordingly, major compaction chooses the number of input files that corresponds to the highest ratio.
+With a reduced number of table files, minor compactions can be performed in the future.
+The efficiency of a major compaction can be estimated by the ratio of the number of input table files to the number of output table files.
+Figure~\ref{fig:majorcomp} shows a major compaction example.
+In this example, the new data is merged with three small table files, and only one new table file is created after the compaction (ratio=$3/1$).
+If the entire partition is sort-merged, the compaction needs to rewrite more data but still produces three tables (ratio=$5/3$) because of the table file's size limit.
+Accordingly, major compaction chooses the number of input files that can produce the highest ratio.

 \paragraph{Split Compaction}